yangliu-finance/yangliu-finance.github.io/_pages/research.md

 Working Papers
 ------

-+ **[Different Opinions or Information Asymmetry: Machine-based Measurement and Consequences](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5004801)**, with Kang Guo and Tianyu Wang
++ **[Different Opinions or Information Asymmetry: Machine-based Measurement and Consequences](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5004801)**, with Kang Guo and Tianyu Wang :star:
 + Presented at:  the 2024 Yuelu Asset Pricing Workshop (Hunan University), and seminars at the Southwestern University of Finance and Economics, Zhongnan University of Economics and Law
 + We leverage machine learning to introduce belief dispersion measures to distinguish two key sources of disagreement, i.e., interpretation heterogeneity (IH) and information asymmetry (IA).
 IA and
 IH significantly outperform the human decision-based measure with superior pricing power and are irreplaceable components of disagreement.
 While IA negatively predicts the cross-section of